Aug 17, 2020|

 Why Visit Nazca Lines

 The Nazca Lines are an incredible site, shrouded in mystery and conspiracy theories.
 Created by the Nazca people, the big question today remains: why were these immense geoglyphs made – no one truly knows.
-Some theorists believe the lines are rooted in astronomy, while others think the lines are messages from the tribes to their sky gods.
+Some theories related them to astronomy or as a method of communication for the tribe to connect with their Gods in the sky.
 For the best view and to appreciate the sheer scale of the Nazca Lines, I recommend getting a glimpse from the air, while on a scenic flight.

 Best Time to Visit the Nazca Lines

 You can visit the Nazca Lines at any time of the year.
 The weather is very similar to Paracas.
 The summer months are quite warm, and the winter months remain at a high enough temperature to enjoy exploring comfortably.

 How to Get to the Nazca Lines

 Because there are no direct flights or trains, it can be a bit tricky to visit the Nazca Lines.
 Land transportation, either private or by bus, is a must.
 Nazca is located about a 6 or 7-hour drive from Lima.
 Even though there are day trips from Lima, I recommend spending at least one night in Nazca, Ica, Paracas, or Pisco to fully enjoy the site and surroundings.

 You can take flights from airports in Pisco (3hrs to Lima), in Ica (5 hrs to Lima), and in Nazca.
 If you stay overnight in Paracas then you will need to take a transfer to one of those airports.